The Duke and Duchess at a benefit for disabled veterans in 1946

-Only twenty years previously, when Russia fell to revolution in 1917, King George V had been forced to sign what was in effect the death warrants for the family of his doppelganger cousin Tsar Nicholas II.
-A year later in 1918 Britain went to war against Germany, pitching King George V against the Kaiser – who was George V’s first cousin.
-So it is not hard to see why those with any royal blood in their veins would have viewed with absolute horror the prospect of more murderous conflict being forced upon the family once again.
-It is easy to understand why, for the British branch of the German royal family, the attraction of accords with Germany would have been so strong and why, behind the scenes, members of the family became directly invested in efforts towards peace agreements.
+Given that excruciating background, it is not hard to see why those with any royal blood in their veins would have viewed with absolute horror the prospect of more murderous conflict being forced upon the family once again.
+It is easy to understand why, for the British branch of the German royal family, the attraction of accords with Germany would have been incredibly strong and why, behind the scenes, members of the family became directly invested in numerous efforts towards peace agreements with Germany.

 The Ishiguro novel and movie “The Remains of the Day” dramatizes an example of one of these covert negotiations for peace between senior British figures and senior German figures.
 These negotiations took place in the strict privacy of aristocratic country homes.
-One aristocratic venue used for precisely this purpose in the 1930’s was the home of Queen Mary’s brother.
+One aristocratic venue used repeatedly for precisely this purpose in the 1930’s was the home of Queen Mary’s brother.
 You can’t get much closer to the Crown than that!
 Do these actions cast the British Royal Family as traitors?
 That is certainly one view.
-However, the context suggests at what they may have felt – rightly or wrongly – was in their own and Britain’s best interest.
-It would be naive to exclude the motive of self-interest.
-It would also be short-sighted to miss the possibility that an accord with Germany may have prevented the international devastation of Britain over the decades that were to ensue.
+However, the context suggests at what they must have felt – rightly or wrongly – was in their own and Britain’s best interest.
+Of course it would be naive to exclude the motive of self-interest.
+But it would also be short-sighted to miss the possibility that an accord with Germany may have prevented the international devastation of Britain over the decades that were to ensue.
 I do not mean an accommodation of Hitler, rather a deal with Germany.
 That distinction came into focus with a possible accident in 1942, more of which in a moment.

 Clandestine negotiations by British upper crust in “The Remains of the Day”